Mary Missed the Competition. Croquet Brought It Back.

 "I hesitated, but I went.
 From day one, I was hooked."

-What Mary discovered was a fast paced game of surprising tactical intensity.
-Croquet was a new competitive buzz for an old sporting passion.
-For anyone who has dedicated years of their youth to a sport, finding that same intensity again later in life is magical.
-Mary found that the core elements of what she loved about sport and competition was all there in croquet.
+What Mary discovered was a fast-paced game of surprising tactical intensity.
+Croquet gave her a new competitive buzz for an old sporting passion.
+If you've dedicated years to a sport, finding that same intensity again later in life is rare.
+Mary found that everything she loved about sport and competition was there in croquet.

 "Being a sporting person all my life, competition has been a part of my life," she explains.
 "And I just feel so fortunate that now I can continue to have that same thrill, the adrenaline of competition."

-Former athletes might wonder how their skills from when they were young could possibly translate to a game like croquet years later.
-It’s a misconception that croquet is a gentle, slow-paced game.
-But the reality Mary found was something else entirely.
-She discovered a sport that demands the same mental fortitude and strategic thinking that defines all high-level competition.
-The physical demands are different, certainly, but the competitive mindset is identical.
+Former athletes might wonder how their old skills could translate to croquet years later.
+Mary found a sport that demands the same mental fortitude and strategic thinking as any high-level competition.
+The physical demands are different, but the competitive mindset is the same.

 "When I was younger, I played squash to a high level," Mary says.
 "Squash was very physical, where aerobic fitness was extremely important.
 In croquet, it's a different sort of fitness.
 It's a mental fitness."

-And for those with that competitive drive, croquet offers a genuine pathway to the very highest levels, regardless of age.
-Mary's journey is a powerful testament to this.
-Her dedication has seen her travel the country and the world, representing not just her state, but her nation.
+For those with that competitive drive, croquet offers a genuine pathway to the highest levels, regardless of age.
+Mary's journey proves it.
+Her dedication has taken her around the country and the world, representing her state and her nation.

-"I'm Mary McMahon," she says with quiet pride, "and I've had the opportunity to play croquet all around Australia...
+"I'm Mary McMahon, and I've had the opportunity to play croquet all around Australia.
 I have played at state level, I've played at national level, and I also had the privilege of representing Australia at the over 50s Worlds."

-Of course, a journey like that doesn't just happen.
-Reaching an elite level requires the same dedication that any top sport demands which is a concept that is familiar and a challenge to former athletes.
-The reward is found in the practice itself.
+A journey like that doesn't just happen.
+Reaching an elite level requires the same dedication that any top sport demands.
+Former athletes know this.
+The reward is in the practice itself.

 "You might see some of the good players out there playing and think that it all just comes naturally.
 It doesn't," Mary admits.
 "I put in a lot of time.
 I practice shots.
 I need to know when I'm in a competition, I've practiced that.
 I can do that and I will do that."

-Mary McMahon's story is a powerful reminder that the end of one sporting chapter doesn't have to be the end of the story.
-For those who miss the challenge, the strategy, and the unique satisfaction of competition, croquet is the community and sport for you.
+Mary McMahon's story shows that the end of one sporting chapter doesn't have to be the end of the story.
+If you miss the challenge, the strategy, and the satisfaction of competition, croquet is the sport for you.